 Ashton Coal operations were inaudible during the entire operator-attended noise survey.
-Given this and the measured background noise level of 37 dB $L{A90}$ , the Ashton Coal $L{Aeq,15 \text{ minute}}$ mine noise contribution was below the relevant noise limit.
-Ashton Coal noise contributions complied with the DC and EPL noise limits.
-Other ambient noise sources included insects, livestock, a train on the main line (unrelated to Ashton Coal), traffic on the New England Highway and other mines in the vicinity.
+Given this and the measured background noise level of 29 dB $L{A90}$ , the Ashton Coal $L{Aeq,15 \text{ minute}}$ mine noise contribution was below the relevant noise limit.
+Ashton Coal noise contributions would have complied with the DC and EPL noise limits, had they applied.
+Other ambient noise sources included other mines in the vicinity, insects, frogs and traffic on the New England Highway.
+A graph of the total linear noise levels measured in one-third octave frequency bands is shown below in Figure 5.3.